-Marianne Touchie joined the University of Toronto as an Assistant Professor in July 2016 and and received tenure in 2022.
-She is jointly appointed in the Departments of Civil & Mineral Engineering, and Mechanical & Industrial Engineering.
+Marianne Touchie joined the University of Toronto as an Assistant Professor in July 2016 and received tenure in 2022.
+She is jointly appointed in the Departments of Civil & Mineral Engineering and Mechanical & Industrial Engineering at the University of Toronto and Director of the Building Energy and Indoor Environment Lab.
 She completed her BASc (2009) and PhD (2014) in the Department of Civil Engineering at the University of Toronto.
-Upon completion of her PhD, Marianne became the Building Research Manager at the Toronto Atmospheric Fund and was also a Postdoctoral Fellow at the University of Toronto.
+Upon completion of her PhD, she became the Building Research Manager at the Toronto Atmospheric Fund and was also a Postdoctoral Fellow at the University of Toronto.

 My Research Website